siddarth17/RecruitRocket/README.md

 # Recruit-Rocket

 Recruit Rocket is an AI-powered CRM application designed to streamline the recruiting process for organizations.
-It provides features to track applicant statistics, update applicants' profile and performance notes, generate AI-driven summaries based on organizational rubrics and values, and manage the application process effectively.
+It provides features to track applicant statistics, update applicants' profiles and performance notes, generate AI-driven summaries based on organizational rubrics and values, and manage the application process effectively.
 Recruit Rocket is currently being used by various USC clubs to enhance their recruiting processes.

-Features
+**Features**

 AI-powered Summaries: Generate applicant summaries based on the organization's rubrics and values.